People

 Dr. Emek Ergun, WGST (Womens’s & Gender Studies) and Global Studies

 Dr. Ergun’s research focuses on the political role of translation in disrupting local heteropatriarchal economies of knowledge and connecting feminist activists, texts, and movements across borders, particularly between the US and Turkey.
-Dr. Ergun recently co-edited Feminist Translation Studies: Local and Transnational Perspectives (Routledge, 2017; currently being translated into Korean) and is also a co-editor of Feminist Theory Reader: Local and Global Perspectives (Routledge).
+Emek’s monograph Virgin Crossing Borders: Feminist Resistance and Solidarity in Translation was published in 2023, and she is co-editor of The Purple Color of Kurdish Politics: Women Politicians Write from Prison (also 2023).
+Dr. Ergun also recently co-edited Feminist Translation Studies: Local and Transnational Perspectives (Routledge, 2017) and is also a co-editor of Feminist Theory Reader: Local and Global Perspectives (Routledge, 5th ed., 2021).
 She is an activist feminist translator and her most recent translation is of Octavia E. Butler’s classic science-fiction novel, Kindred, published in Turkey in March 2019.

 Dr. Ella Fratantuono, History

 Dr. Fratantuono’s research focuses on migration, settlement, governmentality, and state-building in the Middle East and Southeastern Europe.
-Her current book project explores the emergence and development of a centralized migrant and refugee regime in the late nineteenth- and early twentieth-century Ottoman Empire.
-Her most recent article, “Producing Ottomans: Internal Colonization and Social Engineering in Ottoman Immigrant Settlement,” was published by the Journal of Genocide Research in January, 2019.
+Her current book project explores the emergence and development of a centralized migrant and refugee regime in the late nineteenth- and early twentieth-century Ottoman Empire, and is published this year (2024): Governing Migration in the Late Ottoman Empire (Edinburgh University Press).
+Her articles include “Producing Ottomans: Internal Colonization and Social Engineering in Ottoman Immigrant Settlement” (Journal of Genocide Research January 2019) and “Useful Refugees in Ottoman and Turkish Politics” (Border Criminologies, May 2023).

 Dr. Willie J. Griffin, History